 We recently gathered a number of thought-provoking experts who shared their latest views on an array of critical issues impacting today’s investing landscape.
 Watch the session replays to get our panelists’ insights.

-The opinions expressed are those of the Fund’s manager and are not meant as investment advice or to predict or project the future performance of any investment product.
-The opinions are current through December 31, 2017, are subject to change at any time based on market and other current conditions, and no forecasts can be guaranteed.
+The opinions expressed are those of the Fund’s manager for Class I shares and are not meant as investment advice or to predict or project the future performance of any investment product.
+The opinions are current through June 30, 2018, are subject to change at any time based on market and other current conditions, and no forecasts can be guaranteed.
 This commentary is being provided as a general source of information and is not intended as a recommendation to purchase, sell, or hold any specific security or to engage in any investment strategy.
 Investment decisions should always be made based on an investor’s specific objectives, financial needs, risk tolerance and time horizon.
 Past performance is not a guarantee of future results.

 Diversification and asset allocation are investment strategies that attempt to manage risk within your portfolio but they do not guarantee profits or protect against loss in declining markets.